+PROGRAMME SYLLABUS Interventions in Childhood (One Year), 60 credits

+Valid From: 2021-08-23

+PROGRAMME SYLLABUS

+Interventions in Childhood (One Year), 60 credits

+Interventions in Childhood (One Year), 60 högskolepoäng

+Programme code:LAC11Valid From:2021-08-23Education Cycle:Second-cycle level

+Confirmed by: Dean 2020-11-16

+Version: 1 Reg number: 20/093

-PROGRAMME SYLLABUS Interventions in Childhood (One Year), 60 credits Programmestart: Autumn 2018 PROGRAMME SYLLABUS Interventions in Childhood (One Year), 60 credits Interventions in Childhood (One Year), 60 högskolepoäng Programme code:LAC18Confirmed by:Dean 2017-11-13Version:1Reg number:HLK 2017/4543-312 Programmestart:Autumn 2018Education Cycle:Second-cycle level Title of qualification Degree of Master of Science (60 credits) with a major in Child Studies:
+Title of qualification

+Degree of Master of Science (60 credits) with a major in Child Studies:

-- specialisation in Disability Sciences, or - specialisation in Health and Care Sciences, or - specialisation in Special Education, or - specialisation in Welfare and Social Sciences.
+- · specialisation in Disability Sciences, or - specialisation in Health and Care Sciences, or - specialisation in Special Education, or - specialisation in Welfare and Social Sciences.

+Programme overview

-Programme overview The International Master's level program on Interventions in Childhood offers interdisciplinary education to provide effective intervention for children in need of support for their development and/or functioning in everyday life beyond what is provided to all children.
+The International Master's level program on Interventions in Childhood offers interdisciplinary education to provide effective intervention for children in need of support for their development and/or functioning in everyday life beyond what is provided to all children.
 It includes children at risk for developing long term health conditions and/or impairments because of a health condition and/or disability, or psychosocial circumstances and other environmental influences.
 The education considers everyday life situations of children in different settings, including family, preschool/school, hospital, and community.

 The program is open for students already holding a bachelor's degree within health and care sciences, behavioral science, social work, or educational sciences, including independent, theoretical based work, i.e. a thesis or the equivalent.
 The program is held in English and open for both national and international students.
 It is designed to prepare students for leadership roles in child care and preschool, school, special education, early intervention/habilitation, child health care, social services and the equivalent in addition to further research.

 One academic year (equivalent to 60 credit) consists of 40 study weeks, divided in two semesters.
 Each study week equals 1.5 credits and corresponds to 40 hours of study.
-The program consists of four mandatory courses of 15 credits (in total 60 credits), including a thesis course; a systematic literature review in the field of the student's specialisation.
+The program consists of four mandatory courses of 15 credits (in total 60 credits), including a thesis course; a systematic literature review in the field of the student's specialization.
 The courses offered at Jönköping University are in collaboration with School of Health and Welfare and School of Education and Communication.

+All courses offered within the program are hold on full-time.

+Objectives

-All courses offered within the program are hold on half-pace.
-For students reading on full -time, two courses of 15 credits are reading in parallel each semester.
-Objectives The overall goal of the master's program is to provide a qualified education from an international perspective in the field of interventions to children in need of additional support due to health condition, disability, poverty, or at risk for social or other reasons.
+The overall goal of the master's program is to provide a qualified education from an international perspective in the field of interventions to children in need of additional support due to health condition, disability, poverty, or at risk for social or other reasons.

 The master's program is grounded in an ecological perspective on child development, learning, and functioning.
-Influences are observed at different levels, "from neurons to neighbourhoods".
+Influences are observed at different levels, "from neurons to neighborhoods".
 A critical perspective focusing on the individual, the environment, and their interrelationship, is emphasized.
 A bio-psycho-social model is used as a frame of reference and the connection between research and practice is stressed.

 More specific, the goals are that the students acquire: